overhide/overhide-widgets/README.md

 The login widget.

-The available login providers can be customized here.
+The login providers you want to make available to your users can be customized here.

 This component must be in your DOM, the other components such as [overhide-appsell](#overhide-appsell) and [overhide-status](#overhide-status) will trigger this component to raise a modal showing login providers &mdash; when necessary.